 We run many events for students throughout the year.
 If you’d like to know more about what the CIPD has to offer, our Student Engagement Lead will be more than happy to discuss talking to your students.
 Get in touch with us to book a dedicated session for your learning centre.
 We’ve held many sessions for students with our most recent sessions being delivered virtually and we will continue to deliver events in this way until it is safe to resume face-to-face events.

 Keeping up to date

-We send out a regular newsletter to over 7,000 subscribers, keeping our community up to date on news, events and campaigns as well as CIPD membership benefits and conferences.
-If you would like to subscribe to our newsletter, visit our showcase page on the main CIPD website, scroll down and complete the subscription fields.
+We send out a regular newsletter to thousands of subscribers, keeping our community up to date on news, events and campaigns.
+If you would like to subscribe to our newsletter, visit our showcase page on the main CIPD website, scroll down and complete the newsletter subscription fields.

 We are active across a number of popular social media channels, and you can access all our useful links here (including event listings and curations).
 Search #cipdmcr and #cipdmanchester

 We look forward to engaging with you further and hope to welcome you to future events.
 Feel free to contact us at any time via your preferred method.
 We are here to support you.

 Branch Ambassadors are CIPD members interested in local affairs, who volunteer to support our elected committee members in the successful design, development and delivery of our annual programme of activities.
 Many branch ambassadors progress to become committee members, bringing with them fresh ideas to help keep everything we do relevant to the ever-evolving world of people management and development.

 Like our committee members, ambassadors represent people professionals at various stages of their career journey, from all sectors and across a broad range of industries.